mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 Server errors occur when a user attempts to create or modify a record and the server rejects the request.
 We surface client-side errors to prevent invalid mutations from being attempted and to give users instant feedback if we know a field is invalid.
 For non-field server-side errors, refer to the "General Errors" section above.

-Both hooks return a `FormErrors` JSX Element, intended for use on every form field, which will display client-side errors, server-side errors, or both, within React Bootstrap's [`Form.Control.Feedback`](https://react-bootstrap.github.io/components/forms/#form-control-feedback-props).
+Both hooks return a `FormErrors` JSX Element, intended for use on every form field, which can display client-side errors, server-side errors, review-readiness errors, or a combination of the three, within React Bootstrap's [`Form.Control.Feedback`](https://react-bootstrap.github.io/components/forms/#form-control-feedback-props).

 Both hooks also return a form control method that returns an object containing field attributes that should be spread onto the form control or select (`formControlAttrs`).